-For a Medical Professionals the typical CV writing is somehow different.
+For a Medical Professionals, the typical CV writing is somehow different.
 For a new MBBS graduate like me, there are very few experiences and degrees to show.
-Our CV is our advertisement for the first job in field of Medical profession.
-Recently I have helped one of friend to write a CV or resume.
+Our CV is our advertisement for the first job in the field of Medical profession.
+Recently I have helped one of a friend to write a CV or resume.
 She is going to complete her Internship.
 She wants to build up her career in Basic Medical Science.
 A medical resume is different than any other kind of professional resume.

 Tips to Write Curriculum Vitae

 Length: It will depend upon your professional skills and experience.
 Every bit of information is necessary if that is relevant to the post, that you are applying for.
 But including inappropriate and unnecessary things should be avoided.
-One page CV or resume is enough for starter.
+One page CV or resume is enough for a starter.
 Generally accepted that a two-to-four page C.V. should communicate the essential background details for a young professional.
 Avoid long sentences and tough word that is hard to understand.
 Keep in mind that Simplicity is Best.
-This is not a examination rather a presentation.
+This is not an examination rather a presentation.

 Format: There are many formats available.
 Choose any of them.
 It should be attractive and eye-catching.
 You can use simple plain format.
 You should common easy to read fonts.
 Do not use block words or italic formats inside the document.
 You can use bullets list.
 Print them in white paper.
 Keep a good width of margin on all side.

-Spelling: A spelling mistake will create wrong impression.
+Spelling: A spelling mistake will create the wrong impression.
 So before you print your document double check the resume.
-Even before submission again check the name, places, schools and other uncommon words.
+Even before submission again checks the name, places, schools and other uncommon words.
 The name must be matched with your certificate name.
 Avoid grammatical mistakes.
 Use quality paper, ink, and equipment and avoid Photocopy of CV.